capotej/pheme/README.md

 Pheme is a PHP 8.5 extension that allows you to use Scheme inside your PHP applications, using GNU Guile as the embedded Scheme interpreter.

-## Disclaimer
+## Disclaimer ⚠️

-This extension was almost entirely vibe-coded using MiniMax M2.1 for my own hobbyist needs, use in **production at your own risk**.
+This extension was almost entirely vibecoded (Kilo Code/MiniMax M2.1) for my own hobbyist needs, use it in **production at your own risk**.

 ## Overview